AlexTatarov/RUG-Multi-Agent-Systems/README.md

 ## Introduction

 Durak is a card game that is popular in post-Soviet states.
 The objective of the game is to get rid of all one's cards when there are no more cards left in the deck.
-At the end of the game, the last player with cards in their hand is the ​fool​
+At the end of the game, the last player with cards in their hand is the fool.

 ## Task Description